josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251122_wtf_are_these_hideen_uploads_i_am_too_tired_for_this_bs_🤣.md

 ---

 in my heart, i really want these people to be more christofascist in origin, because my goodness this is so 🤦‍♀️

+---

+ive attached 35 screenshots which should summarise the theatrical drift issue 🤣🤣🤣.

+do the quilliam boys not want to be famous?

+am i getting in the way of "taking back constantinople" 🥺👉👈?

+we aint having project esther here and you can take the matriarch's name right out of your mouth.

+---